threepistons/recipes/rhubarb-streusel-cake.recipe.md

 9. Put the cake tin in the oven for one hour.
 10. Cover the cake tin with foil and return to the oven for one hour.

+### Serving suggestion

+Serve warm or cold, with thick unflavoured yoghurt or vanilla icecream.

 ### Metadata

 tags: contains nuts, contains dairy, vegetarian